Tracker Installation on Strap

 Example Analysis of Deformation Cases

-Figure: Schematic diagram of crotch pulling deformation
+Figure: Illustration of deformation due to crotch pulling

-Schematic diagram of deformation when wearing on the side of the thigh
+Illustration of deformation when wearing on the side of the thigh

 [info] Wide Strap